◷ Reading Time: 16 minutes

 Thefts

-In the newer version of the sample, an IRD is used to build up the HighTheftAutoList rather than reading it directly from the database.
+In this version of the sample project, an Information Requirements Diagram is used to build up the HighTheftAutoList rather than reading it directly from the database.

 Create Table